 The Difference Between Oral And Topical Medications

 The biggest difference between pills and topical pain relievers is the side effect profile.
-Anti-inflammatory medications, such as aspirin, ibuprofen, and naproxen, and over-the-counter pain relievers (like acetaminophen) have been available for decades, and each has particular side effects – including nausea, heart attack, sudden bleeds, and strokes from anti-inflammatories and liver problems from acetaminophen.
+Anti-inflammatory medications, such as aspirin, ibuprofen, and naproxen, and over-the-counter pain relievers (like acetaminophen) have been available for decades, and each has particular side effects – including nausea, heart attack, liver problems, sudden bleeds and strokes.

 In contrast, current research suggests that topical pain relievers work for most people, including those with chronic pain, and have fewer side effects when used properly.
 Topical pain relievers take effect more quickly than oral meds do, and some research suggests that they have a longer-lasting effect than oral medications do.